FadyMohareb/webcircos_old/README.md

 **Deployment of the application**

+First time you deploy the application change the following line *hibernate.hbm2ddl.auto: none* to *hibernate.hbm2ddl.auto: create*.
+After the application has been successfully launched, before the next launch, change the line back to *hibernate.hbm2ddl.auto: none*
+Thus it will not recreate the database each time you start the application.

 we are using maven so we need to compile our project specific maven goal which is obtained by following build plugin

 ```